 Family disputes over inheritance in UAE can be resolved through Sharia courts or civil courts, depending on the family’s wishes and the applicable inheritance rules.

-One of the most effective ways to resolve inheritance disputes is through mediation.
-Engaging with a neutral legal expert can help family members reach an amicable solution, especially when emotions are running high.
+One of the most effective ways to resolve inheritance disputes is to engage with a neutral legal expert.
+This expert can help family members reach an amicable solution, especially when emotions are running high.

 UAE-based lawyers often help families negotiate a solution following Sharia law or the laws of the expatriate’s home country.